Wen-Han-Hsieh/smoking-status-prediction-Data-Mining-Course-Competition-/README.md

-# Smoking Status Prediction (Data Mining Course Competition)
+# Smoking Status Prediction

-An XGBoost-based binary classification project for predicting smoking status from health examination and bio-signal data.
+Predicting smoking status from health examination and bio-signal data using gradient-boosted decision trees.

-This project was developed for an individual data mining course competition restricted to logistic-regression-based and decision-tree-based models.
+This project was developed for an individual data mining course competition.
-Submissions were evaluated using ROC-AUC.
+The competition restricted model selection to logistic-regression-based and decision-tree-based methods and used ROC-AUC as the evaluation metric.

 ## Results

+- **Private leaderboard ROC-AUC:** 0.8857
 - **Private leaderboard rank:** 25 / 84 individual participants
 - **Percentile:** Top 30%
-- **Final model:** XGBoost
+- **Final submitted model:** XGBoost
-- **Validation:** 5-fold Stratified Cross-Validation
+- **Local validation:** 5-fold Stratified Cross-Validation
-- **Hyperparameter tuning:** Bayesian Optimization with 70 search iterations
+- **Hyperparameter optimization:** BayesSearchCV with 70 search iterations
-- **ROC-AUC:** 0.8857 *(score source to be labeled as CV, public, or private)*

-## Dataset
+## Problem Description

-The task is to predict the binary target `smoking` from health examination features, including:
+The objective was to predict the binary target `smoking` using health examination features, including:

 - Age and body measurements
 - Eyesight and hearing
 - Blood pressure
 - Blood sugar and lipid indicators
-- Hemoglobin and kidney-function indicators
+- Hemoglobin and serum creatinine
+- Urine protein
 - AST, ALT, and GTP
-- Urine protein
 - Dental caries

-Competition data are not redistributed in this repository.
+The final submission contained the predicted probability of the positive smoking class for each test-set ID.

+## Methodology

-## Feature Engineering
+### Feature Engineering

 The original solution included:

-- Replacing eyesight values greater than 9 with 0.0 as a special-value treatment
-- Reorganizing left and right eyesight measurements using their minimum and maximum
-- Reorganizing left and right hearing measurements using their minimum and maximum
+- Reorganizing bilateral eyesight and hearing measurements
 - Creating BMI from height and weight
 - Creating a systolic-to-diastolic blood-pressure ratio
 - Creating an ALT-to-AST liver-function ratio
 - Creating an LDL-to-HDL cholesterol ratio
-- Applying `log1p` to non-negative numerical features with skewness greater than 1
-- Applying `RobustScaler` to numerical features
-- Applying one-hot encoding to hearing and dental-caries features
-- Applying integer encoding to urine-protein levels
 - Adding frequency encoding for age groups
+- Applying `log1p` transformation to right-skewed numerical features
+- Applying categorical encoding and numerical scaling
-- Removing one feature from highly correlated pairs using an absolute correlation threshold of 0.8
+- Filtering highly correlated features

+The log-transformed features in the archived experiment included:

+- Fasting blood sugar
+- Triglyceride
+- AST
+- ALT
+- GTP
+- ALT-to-AST ratio

-## Model Training
+### Model Training

-The final estimator was `XGBClassifier`.
+The final XGBoost model was tuned using:

-Hyperparameters were optimized using `BayesSearchCV` with:

 - 5-fold `StratifiedKFold`
+- ROC-AUC scoring
 - 70 Bayesian search iterations
-- ROC-AUC scoring
-- Parallel execution with `n_jobs=-1`
-- Fixed random seed of 42
+- A fixed random seed of 42

-The search space included:
+The hyperparameter search included:

 - `learning_rate`
 - `n_estimators`